reedlabotz/AfterClass/writing/senior_thesis.md

 University of Illinois at Urbana-Champaign
 https://github.com/reedlabotz/AfterClass

 Massive Open Online Courses (MOOCs) have gained huge popularity over the last year with enrollments in a single class reaching as high as 160,000[^1].
 Several different services have arisen that facilitate these online courses, however all fail to fully address one large aspect of an education--the need for social interactions amongst the students.
-After Class is a service that assists students in finding peers enrolled in a MOOC that share common goals and backgrounds to socialize with via online anonymous chat, with encouragement to move on to video or other multi-media chat when all parties are comfortable.
+Interactions amongst students help lead to a sense of community, a necessity for learning. *After Class* is a service that assists students in finding peers enrolled in a MOOC that share common goals and backgrounds to socialize with via online anonymous chat, with encouragement to move on to video or other multi-media chat when all parties are comfortable.

 ## Background